TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 16/Leviticus 16.25.md

 ---

-And the fat of the sin-offering shall he burn upon the altar.
+The fat of the sin offering he shall burn on the altar.